RBrooksDK/ALI1/README.md

 **Literature & Resources:**

-Lay: Lay, David C. Linear Algebra and its applications, 4th edition. (e-book, up to students to retrieve a copy).
-All chapters and exercises references in Itslearning will be to the 4th edition.
+Lay: Lay, David C. _Linear Algebra and its applications_, 4th edition. (e-book, up to students to retrieve a copy).
+All chapters and exercises referenced will be to the **4th edition**.
 Make sure you have the correct edition or else the exercise numbers will not match.

 Note, for each lesson I have uploaded the presentations that accompany the book.
 I will in no way use these during classes and they are merely uploaded for your notes/convenience.
 The notes that I have uploaded are an electronic version of my personal lecture notes and contain most of the (relevant) material for the sections in questions.